Outline of World History

 3. Preservation of Classical Culture

-1. Byzantine scholars safeguarded Greek and Roman knowledge.
+1. Byzantine scholars safeguarded and copied Greek and Roman texts.

-2. This preservation was vital during Europe’s Middle Ages.
+2. This preservation was vital during Western Europe’s fragmented Early Middle Ages.

 1. Rise and Fall of the Kingdom

-1. Aksum emerged as a major power in East Africa.
+1. Aksum emerged as a major trading power in East Africa, controlling Red Sea routes.

-2. Its rise was marked by economic and military strength.
+2. Its rise was marked by economic prosperity, monumental architecture (stelae), and military strength.

 2. Trade and Cultural Exchange

-2. The exchange of ideas and technologies enriched its culture.
+2. The exchange of goods, ideas (coinage, script), and technologies enriched its culture.

-3. This dynamic interaction left a lasting legacy.
+3. This dynamic interaction left a lasting legacy in the Horn of Africa.

-2. This shift influenced its art, law, and society.
+2. This shift profoundly influenced its art (crosses, churches), law, and society.

 1. Mayan Calendar and Astronomy

-3. This achievement remains a testament to Mayan ingenuity.
+3. This intellectual achievement remains a testament to Mayan ingenuity.

 2. Hieroglyphic Writing

-2. Its decipherment has provided insights into Mayan society.
+3. Its ongoing decipherment provides invaluable insights into Mayan society.

 3. City-States and Warfare